Receive updates on our range of cultural tours and music festivals via email:

 Art historian, artist and lecturer at the National Gallery.
 Polish born, Lydia studied at Newcastle University and the Courtauld Institute, specialising in Matisse and 19-20th cent european and American art.
 She has also lecturered at the Tate, National Portrait Gallery and for numerous adult education institutions in London , as well as Museum of Fine Arts Boston and Arts Club of Chicago, USA.
 As a professional artist, her teaching style is informed by a familiarity with art practice.
 She is the author of forthcoming Guide to Great Themes of Art.

-Senior lecturer in Middle Eastern Studies at the University of Cambridge.
-She gained her doctorate in Moroccan history from SOAS.
+Reader in the History and Culture of the Maghrib and a Fellow of Magdalene College, Amira gained her doctorate in Moroccan history from SOAS.
 Her publications include The Great Caliphs and Jihad and its Interpretations in Precolonial Morocco, as well as numerous articles on the culture, society and politics of Islamic Spain and Morocco.

 Expert on British architectural history and historic interiors and an interior designer and artist.
 She studied at Toronto and Leeds Universities and Edinburgh College of Art and has taught at the University of Leeds, Christ Church Oxford, York and Nottingham.
 She lectures for The Art Fund, The National Trust and NADFAS.